MAAArevalo/TheCountBox/README.md

 # TheCountBox
-Remake of a college project e-Tinda.
+Remake of my college project e-Tinda.
 Built with only native PHP, TailwindCSS, and JQuery.
 This is only to review and practice.

 ## License